Gnephosis macrocephala

 Gnephosis macrocephala is a species of flowering plant in the family Asteraceae and is endemic to the south-west of Western Australia.
 It is an erect annual herb with linear or lance-shaped leaves, compound heads of yellow flowers, and cone-shaped cypselas.

 Description

 Gnephosis macrocephala is an annual herb with main branches 4–38 cm long with a few hairs.
 Its leaves are linear or lance-shaped, 5–38 mm long and 0.5–0.8 mm wide.
 The pseudanthia are arranged in very broadly oval or oblong compound heads of about 20 to 200, 5.5–20 mm long and 5.5–14 mm wide with four bracts in two rows, the outer bracts 2.3–3.5 mm long, the inner bracts up to 3–4.3 mm long.
 The petals are dark yellow or yellow-orange, and form a tube 1.6–2.8 mm long and there are five stamens.
-Flowering has mostly been observed in October and November and the cypselas are conical, 1.0–1.3 mm long with soft hairs hairs, the pappus a small cup about 0.26–0.6 mm long.
+Flowering has mostly been observed in October and November and the cypselas are conical, 1.0–1.3 mm long with soft hairs, the pappus a small cup about 0.26–0.6 mm long.